foxcpp/maddy/HACKING.md

 ## Error handling

-Familarize yourself with the github.com/foxcpp/maddy/exterrors package and make sure you have the following for returned errors.
+Familarize yourself with the github.com/foxcpp/maddy/internal/exterrors package and make sure you have the following for returned errors:
 - SMTP status information (smtp\_code, smtp\_enchcode, smtp\_msg fields)
   - SMTP message text should contain a generic description of the error condition without any details to prevent accidental disclosure of the